LvanWissen/poolparty-backup-action/README.md

 ## How to configure

 ### Input variables
-This action requires that you specify two input variables:
+This action requires that you specify three input variables:
 * `poolparty-instance-api-endpoint`
 * `project-name`
+* `target-filepath`

 You can do so by using the `width` keyword in the actions steps: